Bhagat Ki Kothi–Pune Express

-The 11089 / 90 Bhagat Ki Kothi–Pune Express is an Express train belonging to Indian Railways – Central Railway zone that runs between and in India.
+The 11089 / 11090 Bhagat Ki Kothi–Pune Express is an express train belonging to Indian Railways – Central Railway zone that runs between and in India.
 It is currently being operated with 11089/11090 train numbers on a weekly basis.

 It operates as train number 11089 from Bhagat Ki Kothi to Pune Junction and as train number 11090 in the reverse direction, serving the states of Rajasthan, Gujarat and Maharashtra.

 Coach composition

-The train has standard ICF rakes with a maximum speed of 110 km/h.
+The train has standard LHB rakes with a maximum speed of 130 km/h.
 The train consists of 22 coaches: